Original Date: 6/15/1998 * Last Revision Effective: 6/3/2025

 Procedures

-• Events requested will be reviewed for appropriateness by the assistant dean of student programs.
-The assistant dean will determine the need of a risk assessment approval and if appropriate release forms are necessary.
-If the assistant dean of student programs disagrees with the request, the vice president of student affairs will have final authority for selection of the events.
-Event planners must consult with public safety, campus operations, and the vice president of instruction.
+- Events requested will be reviewed by the director of student engagement in consultation with appropriate offices.
+The director will determine the need of a risk assessment and if appropriate release forms are necessary.
+If the director of student engagement disapproves the request, the vice president of student affairs (or designee) will have final authority for selection of the events.
+Event planners must consult with public safety and campus operations.

-• Requests from non-chartered student organizations must schedule through the college events office and follow college policies appropriate to outside event coordinators.
+- Requests from non-chartered student organizations or individual students must be scheduled through the college events office and follow college processes appropriate to external clients.

-• An event coordinator will be available during events and will consult with the vice president of student affairs regarding complaints received.
-The vice president of student affairs will have final authority for control of events and for taking appropriate action if complaints arise.
+- An event coordinator will be available during events and will consult with the director of student engagement regarding complaints received.
+The vice president of student affairs or designee will have final authority for control of events and for taking appropriate action if complaints arise.

-• After each student outdoor event, the associate dean of student programs or designee will monitor feedback from the campus community.
+- After each student outdoor event, the director of student engagement or designee will monitor feedback from the campus community.

 Revision History